Adiabatic response for Lindblad dynamics: Stationary states

 \begin{assumption}[Gap condition] $0$ is an isolated point in the spectrum of $\lin$ and $\pker$ is given by the Riesz projection \be \pker= \frac 1 {2\pi i} \oint \frac {dz} {z-\lin}, \ee where the contour encircles $0$ but no further points of the spectrum (see Fig.~\ref{fig:Riesz}).

 \end{assumption}

 \begin{rem} If $0$ is an eigenvalue of finite algebraic multiplicity, then the Riesz projection part is for free.
-The assumption is implied as a whole by the strong version of Assumption~\ref{bounded}.
+The assumption is satisfied when $H,\,\Gamma_\alpha$ are finite dimensional.
 The assumption guarantees that $\ran \lin$ is a closed subspace. \end{rem}